 UPDATE: Latest Scoop on DEA Action Against CBD

-Update December 19, 2017: DEA Classifies CBD as a Schedule 1 substance
+Update: DEA calls CBD as a Schedule 1 substance

-On January 13, 2017, the DEA is intending to classify CBD as a Schedule 1 drug – right up there on the same level as heroin, ecstasy, and LSD.
+The DEA wants to classify CBD as a Schedule 1 drug – right up there on the same level as heroin, ecstasy, and LSD.
 Anyone who knows a bit about medicinal marijuana and CBD, will be struck by the absurdity of such a categorization.
 Reminder: CBD has no psychoactive properties whatsoever.

 HoneyColony has a community of thousands of CBD fans who have used Superior CBD successfully against chronic pain, autoimmune conditions, mental disorders, and chronic disease.
 There are over 1,600 published scientific studies on cannabidiol’s beneficial health effects.
 So what is really going on here?
 The threat of criminalizing CBD is part of an old tradition in which the agencies follow the drum beat of the pharmaceutical industry.

 This permits Big Pharma to hijack medicinal solutions for patenting, as witnessed by the story of GW Pharmaceuticals below.
 Another tactic is often to discredit functional solutions that can not be patented, to thwart competition (example being colloidal silver, a natural antimicrobial that could undermine the antibiotics industry).

 The purpose of controlling the distribution of medicinal solutions is to make profits, by the same industry that also fleshes out dangerous substances like opiates and amphetamines through “legal” prescriptions.